aws/aws-toolkit-jetbrains/designs/executables.md

 interface AutoResolvable {

     /**
-     * Attempt to automatically resolve the path or a
+     * Attempt to automatically resolve the path
-     * complete exceptionally with [ExecutableResolutionException] */
-    fun resolve(): CompletionStage<Path>
+     *
+     * @return the resolved path or null if not found
+     * @throws if an exception occurred attempting to resolve the path, when success was expected */ fun resolve(): Path?
 }

 interface Validatable {